vemonet/setup-spark/README.md

     java-version: '11'
 - uses: vemonet/setup-spark@v1
   with:
-    spark-version: '3.0.1' # Exact version
+    spark-version: '3.0.2'
 - run: spark-submit --version
 ```

+Check for the available Spark and Hadoop versions at https://spark.apache.org/downloads.html

 # Available versions of Apache Spark

-`setup-spark` has been tested for Apache Spark version `3.0.1` and for PySpark applications using Python `3.6`,  `3.7`,  `3.8`.
+`setup-spark` is tested for Apache Spark version `3.0.2` and `3.1.1` with Hadoop version `3.2`

 The Spark installation has been built based on the [jupyter/docker-stack PySpark notebook Dockerfile](https://github.com/jupyter/docker-stacks/blob/master/pyspark-notebook/Dockerfile)

-The installation have only been tested on Linux (Ubuntu 18 and 20 runners)
+The installation have only been tested on Ubuntu runners

 > Feel free to test other Spark version and submit issues or pull requests!